jessiepelosi/GOGetter/README.md

 Scripts for the GOGetter pipeline.
 If you use this pipeline, please cite the following paper:

 Sessa, E.B., J.A.
-Pelosi, XX, XX, M.S.
+Pelosi, R. Masalia, N. Arrigo, and M.S.
 Barker.
 GOGetter... blah blah.

 ## Dependencies
 1. perl
-2. NCBI Blast (in path)
+2. NCBI Blast

 ## Basic usage